 These Japanese Chicken Yakitori Skewers are traditional street food, grilled and basted with an amazing sweet and savoury sauce and topped with a zesty sesame-lemon sprinkle.
 They're tender, bite-sized chicken kabobs with rich umami flavours, ideal as an appetizer or a main dish.
 A 30-minute recipe!

 Add some Asian-inspired flair to your next party with these Japanese Chicken Yakitori Skewers!
-These bite-sized pieces of tender chicken have all the flavours you'd expect in traditional Japanese food: sweet, salty, savoury and umami.
+These bite-sized pieces of tender chicken thighs have all the flavours you'd expect in traditional Japanese food: sweet, salty, savoury and umami.
 But wait!
 There's more.

 They're garnished with a zesty sprinkle of sesame and lemon which puts them over the top.

-What is Yakitori?
+❓ What is chicken yakitori?

-While traveling in Tokyo, we discovered that yakitori skewers are popular with commuters as an after-work snack, (similar to satay stalls on the street corners of Singapore.)
+While travelling in Tokyo, we discovered that yakitori skewers are popular with commuters as an after-work snack, (similar to satay stalls on the street corners of Singapore.)
 Street vendors offer different types of yakitori outside metro stations and on street corners.